 American History resonates throughout Fraunces Tavern.
 Sons of Liberty plotted our Revolutionary War.
 Then at its end, George Washington bid his troops farewell here.
+It remains one of the most distinctive landmarks in New York City.

 For an audio version of this piece click here: